Impacts of consolidation on the healthcare supply chain

-Here’s a closer look at two ways that hospitals and health systems can directly impact their supply chain spending.
+Here’s a closer look at two ways hospitals and health systems can directly impact their supply chain spending.

 Physician preference items

 Physician preference items (PPIs) are the medical supplies that healthcare providers use in treatments and procedures.
-These items can include medical devices, implants, pharmaceuticals, and other non-clinical items such as disinfectants and disposable examination gloves.
+These items include medical devices, implants, pharmaceuticals, and other non-clinical items such as disinfectants and disposable examination gloves.